chitram1/ecber/README.md

 What is ecber?
 ------------------
 The primary goal of **ecber** is to estimate the behavioral entropy rate by analyzing event-coded data files or directories of files.
 This estimation provides insights into the complexity and unpredictability of behavioral sequences.
-Notably, **ecber** expands upon the capabilities of the original ccber package by introducing additional event codes and functions that enhance the calculation of reliability (similarity) between two coders' annotations, among other features.
+Notably, **ecber** expands upon the capabilities of the original ccber package by introducing additional event codes and functions that allow the calculation of reliability (similarity) between two coders' annotations, among other features.

 Key Features and Enhancements